 Latin America, Bolivia, Chile, indigeneity, race, gender, sexuality, performance, aesthetics, sport, political economy, globalization, migration, social media

 2016 Social Media in Northern Chile: Posting the Extraordinarily Ordinary.
-London: University College London Press.
+London: University College London Press. (open access)

 2016 How the World Changed Social Media. by Daniel Miller, Elisabetta Costa, Nell Haynes, Tom McDonald, Razvan Nicolescu, Jolynna Sinanan, Juliano Spyer, Shriram Venkatraman, and Xin Yuan Wang.
-London: University College London Press.
+London: University College London Press. (open access)

 Articles Available Online